sudheerj/javascript-interview-questions/README.md

 152. ### What is the need of tree shaking

      Tree Shaking can significantly reduce the code size in any application. i.e, The less code we send over the wire the more performant the application will be.
-For example, if we just want to create a “Hello World” Application using SPA frameworks then it will take around  few MBs, but by tree shaking it can bring down the size to just few hundred KBs.
-Tree shaking is been implemented in Rollup and Webpack bundlers.
+For example, if we just want to create a “Hello World” Application using SPA frameworks then it will take around a few MBs, but by tree shaking it can bring down the size to just a few hundred KBs.
+Tree shaking is implemented in Rollup and Webpack bundlers.

      **[⬆ Back to Top](#table-of-contents)**

 153. ### Is it recommended to use eval

-     No, it allows arbitrary code to be run which casues a security problem.
+     No, it allows arbitrary code to be run which causes a security problem.
 As we know that the eval() function is used to run text as code.
 In most of the cases, it should not be necessary to use it.

      **[⬆ Back to Top](#table-of-contents)**